How To Introduce Two Cats

 Cats live in colonies, not packs, and they don’t tend to have a strict hierarchy.
 They can live together harmoniously, especially once spayed and neutered.
 Female cats even care for one another’s offspring.

-Our best advice is to start at square one and reintroduce them using the method outlined above.
+Our best advice is to start at square one or go back a step and reintroduce them using the method outlined above.
 Take it slow and be prepared for a long process.

 If introducing your cats doesn’t seem to be working, here are some troubleshooting tips:

 • Playtime is crucial.
 If your cats aren’t getting at least 30-45 minutes of playtime with you every day, start there!
-It will give the aggressor an outlet for their energy and help the bullied cat gain confidence (source).
+It will give the aggressor an outlet for their energy and help the bullied cat gain confidence.

 • Provide plenty of resources.
 This includes separate food and water bowls, perches, beds, toys, attention, and litterboxes.
 Two cats need at least three litterboxes and two to four scratching areas.
 Here are some of our favorite cat products!